-Following the aforementioned letter changing the EIB and the loan of 48 million euros, also signed with EIB on 22 November 2022, it should be noted that in the event of a change/acquisition of control by parties other than Vodafone Group and Ardian Holco or subsidiaries thereof, the Bank may request early redemption of the Loans to the amount of 298 million euros.
+With reference to the 250 million euro loan granted by the European Investment Bank (EIB) on 3 August 2021 and the loan of 48 million euros, also signed with EIB on 22 November 2022, it should be noted that in the event of a change/acquisition of control by parties other than Vodafone Group and Ardian Holdco or subsidiaries thereof, the Bank may request early redemption of the Loans to the amount of 298 million euros.
+The sale by Vodafone Group of part of its stake in Vantage Towers did not trigger the contractual change of control clause.